SimplyVlad/FDIBA-Car/README.md

 1) Compute the camera calibration matrix and distortion coefficients using frames of chessboard captured by the camera.
 2) Apply a distortion correction to raw images.
-3) Reduce noise, use hologram equalizer and create a thresholded binary image.
+3) Create a thresholded binary image, use Gaussian blur with kernel size 7x7 to reduce noise, use canny edge.
 4) Apply a perspective transform to rectify binary image ("birds-eye view").
 5) Detect lane pixels and fit to find the lane boundary.
 6) Determine the curvature of the lane and vehicle position with respect to center.